PascalBurume/Economic-Horizons-Unveiling-Income-Patterns-through-Machine-Learning/README.md

 ## Income Demographic Analysis : A Comprehensive Approach to Understanding Financial Behaviors

 Our project delves into the nuanced relationship between individual demographic attributes and their financial behaviors, focusing on income levels, spending, saving, debt management, and retirement planning.
-We aim to provide a comprehensive understanding of financial behaviors by merging insights from document analysis with demographic data.
+We aim to provide a comprehensive understanding of financial behaviors by merging insights from document analysis and Machine learning with demographic data.

 ### Document Analysis: Integration of Retrieved Information